Article

 THE BRAIN AND PAIN

-We also know that once pain has gone on for longer than 6 months, called chronic pain, the brain/nervous system plays a HUGE role in its persistence and the pain becomes a neurological or nervous system problem above & beyond anything else.
+We also know that once pain has gone on for longer than 3-6 months, called chronic pain, the brain/nervous system plays a HUGE role in its persistence, and the pain becomes a nervous system problem above & beyond anything else.

-Are you Saying it’s “All in my Head?”
+Are you saying the pain is “All in my Head?”

-NO. But, I am saying it’s in the brain.
-The brain is the organ that sends the pain signal down into the body where you feel pain, and that signal comes back up to the brain where the pain is processed and understood.
+The brain is the organ that sends the pain signal down into the body, where you feel pain, and that signal comes back up to the brain, where the pain is processed and understood.

 With acute pain, this is no big deal.
-The centers of the brain that fire when we are in acute pain have been found to be very different than the brain areas that fire when we are in chronic pain.
-With chronic pain, we know now that several different areas of the brain fire than is the case when we have acute pain.
+The centers of the brain that fire when we are in acute pain are very different than the brain areas that fire when we are in chronic pain.
+With chronic pain, we know now that several different areas of the brain fire than is the case when we have acute pain; specifically, brain regions responsible for the processing of emotions.

 We also know that the thoughts and emotional reactions we have to this type of pain fire up the nervous system BIG TIME, creating more pain, and other problems commonly associated with pain, like depression and anxiety.

-Begin to consider this, perhaps very new concept.
-Your pain is REAL, and it’s a multifactorial problem.
+Begin to consider this, perhaps a very new concept.
+Your pain is real and it is a multifactorial problem.

 Could it be possible that the beliefs you’ve been holding about your pain could be keeping you stuck?